 My husband was appalled that I brought him into our home.
 But after what we had all just been through, I wasn’t concerned about his reaction.
 Frankly, I didn’t care.
 Edward was staying.
 My 12-year old son was embarrassed, “Oh, come on, Mom!
 Are you kidding me?!” he said, even though I knew he too, was oddly comforted by Edward’s presence in the same twisted way that I was.
 My 9-year old daughter was amused.
 A little creeped out but mostly amused.
 I know he’s raised more than an eyebrow or two in the neighborhood.
 That was after all, my intention.
 Although, not one person has actually had the nerve to ask me about him.
 Not that I would feel compelled or obligated to explain him if they did.

 For nearly a year now, he has stood in the long, thin window at a side entrance to our house overseeing our driveway.
 Without moving, he looks in the direction of our neighbor’s house to our immediate left.
 The ones who we have lived next door to for 18-years.
 The neighbors who we share grass with and whose family room I can see right into from our kitchen window.
-The same ones whose 21-year old son terrorized my family for four months last winter and who the court issued a 5-year order of protection against, for each member of my family including my two children, but that’s another story for another day– maybe.
+The same ones whose 21-year old son terrorized my family for at least 6 months (that we know of) last year and who the court issued a 5-year Order of Potection against, for each member of my family, including my two children, but that’s another story for another day– maybe.

 This, is about Edward.
 My Edward.
 My 6ft tall, cardboard cut-out of Edward Cullen; the teenage vampire from the Twilight series.
 I won him in a raffle at a local high school during intermission at a performance of Bye Bye Birdie.
 He was the prize all the young girls wanted but it was me who had the winning number and I knew it would be.